so2liu/python-sandbox-executor/README.md

 # Job Runner (FastAPI + SSE)

 Python 3.12 job runner that accepts user code/files, executes them in a background worker, streams stdout/stderr via Server-Sent Events (SSE), and exposes a one-shot full-log endpoint.
-Uses `uv` for dependency management and Pydantic for all schemas.
+Uses `uv` for dependency management, Redis for queue/state/logs, and Pydantic for all schemas.

 ## Run